 When you delegate your inbox to a teammate and share all sections of your inbox, they will also see any private tags you have pinned to your workspace.
 This allows them to access messages you have dragged from your inbox into a private tag, so they aren’t missed.

-Select the teammates whom you’d like to give access to your inbox.
+Select the teammate(s) whom you’d like to give access to your inbox.
 These teammates will have access to see your Assigned to me and Shared with me sections, as well as any individual inboxes you have connected.

-Click Create at the top right to save your changes, and you’ll see your new delegation listed.
+When you're finished selecting teammates, click Create at the top right to save your changes, and you’ll see your new delegation listed.
 Now your teammates will have access to see your emails so you can work together more transparently!
 If you’re highly collaborative with your teammates, it’s a great way to make your workflows more efficient.

 Click on a delegation to view its details or edit it.